simon-smart88/disagapp/README.md

     - In the *function call* block, pass the inputs to the module function.
     - In the *load into common* block, store the result(s) of the function call in the relevant `common` object.
     - The *metadata* block can be left blank for now.
-    - In the *trigger* block, `gargoyle::trigger()` is called which can be used to trigger actions elsewhere in the module or app using `gargoyle::watch()`.
+    - In the *trigger* block, `trigger()` is called which can be used to trigger actions elsewhere in the module or app using `watch()`.
 This should not need editing.
     - In the *result* block, use the relevant `common` objects to produce outputs like plots using `render*` objects which will be passed to the `_module_result` function.
-Inside each `render*` function you should add a `req()` containing the common object created by the module to stop it executing before the object exists and a `gargoyle::watch()` to trigger the execution once the object is created.
+Inside each `render*` function you should add a `req()` containing the common object created by the module to stop it executing before the object exists and a `watch()` to trigger the execution once the object is created.
     - The *return* block, block can be left blank for now.
   - For asynchronous modules, the principles are the same but the button only triggers the function to start and a separate `results` section waits for the results and processes them.
 Much of the setup is handled automatically in the template module.
     - Add checks in the *warning* block as before